pharmbio/sciluigi/README.md

   "ports", to allow specifying dependencies between specific inputs and outputs rather than just between tasks.
 This is again to let such network definition code reside outside the tasks themselves.
-- Make all inputs and outputs to behave like object fields, so as to allow auto-completion support to ease the network connection work.
+- All inputs and outputs are object fields or functions, to allow auto-completion support to ease the network connection work.
-- Connect inputs and outputs with an intuitive "single assignment-syntax" (Similar to how you assign one value to another, in any programming)
+- Inputs and outputs are connected with an intuitive "single-assignment syntax" (Similar to how you assign one value to another, in almost all programming)
-- Set up good default logging configuration for workflow centric tasks (Luigi internal logging is turned down to only log warnings and errors, while sciluigi by default is set to log high-level actions such as task starts, finishes, and execution times.)
+- Sets  up good default logging suited to
+  (Luigi internal logging is turned down to only log warnings and errors, while sciluigi adds logging of few high-level actions such as when a task starts, finishes, and the execution times of tasks).
-- Produce an easy to read audit-log with high level information per task when the workflow task has finished.
+- Produces an easy to read audit-log with high level information per task when the workflow task has finished.
-- Provide some integration with HPC workload managers.
+- Provides some integration with HPC workload managers.
 So far only [SLURM](http://slurm.schedmd.com/) is supported though.

 The basic idea behind SciLuigi, and a preceding solution to it, was